 Before creating a meeting invite, ask yourself these questions.
-This may help prevent time-wasting meetings.
+This may help reduce unnecessary meetings.

 Our Software Can Help With Meeting Productivity

 The yoyomeeting meeting management software is designed to keep teams productive during meetings.
-Our Microsoft outlook plugin that helps organize the meeting process that takes place in corporate settings – from meeting planning, to meeting recording to meeting recaps.
+Our web-based meeting minutes software helps organize the meeting process that takes place in corporate settings – from meeting planning, to meeting recording to meeting recaps.

 Try It for Free